Implementation Guide

 • TIMEOUT_PST: The persist timer has timed out.

-To implement the TCP protocol, you will need to implement the handler functions in tcp.c.
-You should not need to modify any other file.
-However, you will need to use a number of functions and structs defined elsewhere.
+Finally, please note that, unless an assignment specifically tells you otherwise, you should not need to modify any file other than tcp.c.
+However, you will need to use a number of functions and structs defined elsewhere, which we describe below.

 The tcp_data_t struct